0xDBFB7/ceramic/documents/ceramic.md

     The green is now too delicate to be moved without the support structure, so PLA burnoff must be done in-place.

-11. Heat to approximately 1800 C with the torch.
-Hold temperature for 2-3 minutes.
-The entire part should glow white-hot.
+11. Heat to approximately 1800 C. Hold temperature for 2-3 minutes.
+The entire part must glow white-hot.

     Determining the exact temperature is quite difficult and seems to be unnecessary.
 See [measuring temperature](#measuring temperature).